rossetti/KSLBook/docs/03-Chapter3.md

 $$ \theta = \int\limits_{a}^{b} g(x) \mathrm{d}x$$

-Monte Carlo methods allow us to evaluate this integral by couching the problem as an estimation problem.
+Monte Carlo methods allow us to evaluate this integral by considering the problem as an estimation problem.
 It turns out that the problem can be translated into estimating the expected value of a well-chosen random variable.
 While a number of different choices for the random variable